SAP-samples/teched2023-AD261/README.md

 Key Capabilities and Benefits:

-o	Simple onboarding, Service subscription and One time Setup o	Added Governance with Cloud ALM and standardised change process o	Provide separation of concerns with audit trail of changes with SAP Cloud Transport Management Service o	Better productivity for developers, operators and supervisors. o	Transparency of content transports and control with authorizations o	Less manual transport errors
+1. Simple onboarding, Service subscription and One time Setup
+2. Added Governance with Cloud ALM and standardised change process
+3. Provide separation of concerns with audit trail of changes with SAP Cloud Transport Management Service
+4. Better productivity for developers, operators and supervisors.
+5. Transparency of content transports and control with authorizations
+6. Less manual transport errors

 ![Overview](exercises/ex0/images/Overview.png)